 Tilapia (spicy steamed St. Peter's fish) and Tacsiyapong Gulay (chili vegetable plate).

 The staff is very accommodating.
 And, while waiting for your orders, be entertained by the locals.
 A group of singers will serenade you.
 At the center stage, another group will be doing ethnic and folk dances.
 You won't feel that the 20-minute wait time is over.

 A roadside grill house, Victor's is almost always teeming with both local and non-local patrons.
 Customers keep coming back to the place because of its Lechon Manok (roasted chicken) and sisig.

 It's not your typical sisig, however.
 Victor's version is fresh-off-the-grill.
 You choose which parts you want to be included in your sisig.
 The choices include pig's ears, cheeks, neck, and innards.
 After chopping the parts in bits, salt, pepper, garlic, onion, and calamansi will be put in.
 That's it!

-Victor’s also offer a few selection of grilled fish such as bangus (milk fish), tilapia, and hito (catfish).
+Victor's also offers a few selection of grilled fish such as bangus (milk fish), tilapia, and hito (bacoco fish).
 The last two are also served with grilled talong (eggplant) if you want.
-The restaurant’s other specialties are bulalo and papaitan.
+The restaurant's other specialties are bulalo and papaitan.

 3) Nay's House Restaurant

-Nay’s House specialties are Kapampangan dishes.
+Nay's House specialty is Kapampangan dishes.
 So, expect to see kilawin (ceviche), sisig, and bringhe (paella).
 They also serve Filipino, American, and Spanish cuisines.
 While there, its buco-lychee sherbet is a must-try.
 Also, the entryway features local delicacies in wooden showcase shelves that you can buy for pasalubong.